ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 ```

 The function first checks the pre-conditions, then updates the storage (i.e. balances) and
-then publish the post-condition as `Sent` event.
-The gas consumed by transaction is sent
+then publishes the post-condition as the `Sent` event.
+The gas which is consumed by the
-to the miner as a reward for executing this transaction.
+transaction is sent to the miner as a reward for executing this transaction.

 Unlike Ethereum, a transaction in Ergo is a data structure holding a list of input coins
-which it spends and list of output coins which it creates preserving total balances of
+which it spends and a list of output coins which it creates preserving total balances of
 ERGs and tokens (in which Ergo is similar to Bitcoin).

+Turning back to the example above, since Ergo natively supports tokens, therefore for this
-Since Ergo natively support tokens for this specific example of sending tokens we don't
-need to write any code in ErgoScript.
+specific example of sending tokens we don't need to write any code in ErgoScript.
+Instead
-Instead we need to create the 'send' transaction shown in the following figure,
+we need to create the 'send' transaction shown in the following figure, which describes
-which describe the same token transfer but declaratively.
+the same token transfer but declaratively.

 ![Send](send-tx.png)

-In particular we have to perform the following steps:
+The picture visually describes the following steps, which the network user needs to
+perform:
-1) select unspent sender's boxes, containing in total `tB >= amount` of tokens and `B >=
+1) Select unspent sender's boxes, containing in total `tB >= amount` of tokens and `B >=
-txFee + minErg` ERGs
+txFee + minErg` ERGs.
-2) create one output (box) which is protected by `recipient` public key with `minErg` ERGs and
+2) Create an output `target` box which is protected by the `receiver` public key with `minErg`
-`amount` of tokens
+ERGs and `amount` of `T` tokens.
-3) create one _fee_ output protected by the minerFee contract with `txFee` ERGs
+3) Create one _fee_ output protected by the `minerFee` contract with `txFee` ERGs.
-4) create one _change_ output protected by `sender` public key, containing
+4) Create one _change_ output protected by the `sender` public key, containing
-`B - minErg - txFee` ERGs and `tB - amount` tokens.
+`B - minErg - txFee` ERGs and `tB - amount` of `T` tokens.
-5) create a new transaction, sign it using the sender's secret key and send to the Ergo
+5) Create a new transaction, sign it using the sender's secret key and send to the Ergo
 network.

-What is important to understand is that ErgoScript doesn't allow to create transactions.
+What is important to understand is that all these steps are preformed _off-chain_ (for
-Each ErgoScript contract lives inside a transaction and is executed when the transaction
-is validated _on-chain_.

-However the transaction itself has to be created first, which is done _off-chain_ (for
-example using [Appkit](https://github.com/aslesarenko/ergo-appkit) Transaction API).
-Ergo
+example using [Appkit](https://github.com/aslesarenko/ergo-appkit) Transaction API) by the
-network nodes don't need to repeat this transaction creation, they only need to validate
+user's application.
+Ergo network node doesn't need to repeat this transaction creation, it
-the already baked transaction.
+only needs to validate the already baked transaction.
+ErgoScript contracts are stored in

-Please remember this observation, ErgoScript is not enough to run contracts on Ergo
-blockchain and we also need additional means to create transactions.
-(Looking ahead, this
-is where FlowCards comes into play).
+the inputs of the transaction and specify spending condition.
+The node executes them
+_on-chain_ when the transaction is validated.
+The transaction is valid when all the
+conditions are satisfied, in which case all the scripts execute to a boolean value of
+true.

-Thus, when in the Ethereum contract "We send amount from sender to recipient" we literally
+Thus, when in the Ethereum contract we "send amount from sender to recipient" we literally
-changing balances and update storage with the concrete set of commands, and this happens
+changing balances and update the storage with the concrete set of commands, this happens
-_on-chain_.
+_on-chain_ and a new transaction is also created _on-chain_ as the result of this process.

-In Ergo (as in Bitcoin) transactions are created _off-chain_ and the effects of the
+In Ergo (as in Bitcoin) transactions are created _off-chain_ and the network nodes only
-transaction on the blockchain state is that input coins (or Boxes in Ergo's parlance) are
+verify them.
+The effects of the transaction on the blockchain state is that input coins
-removed and output boxes are added to the
+(or Boxes in Ergo's parlance) are removed and output boxes are added to the
 [UTXO](https://en.wikipedia.org/wiki/Unspent_transaction_output) set.

-Even though we don't need any contract code in this simple example, however in a more
+In the example don't use any ErgoScript contract and assume a simple signature check is
-complex application scenarios we do need to use ErgoScript code and this is what we are
-going to discuss next.
+used as spending pre-condition.
+However in a more complex application scenarios we do need
+to use ErgoScript code and this is what we are going to discuss next.

 ### From Changing State to Checking Context